LAST UPDATED JUNE 15, 2017 at 10:25 P.M.

 (DISCLAIMER: This is for informational and educational purposes only.
 Check the terms of service of your local cable provider about whether sharing your WiFi signal would be a violation of the terms of service.
 This article is not advocating or promoting the breaking of any local laws.)

 Want the latest news and analysis from the worlds of cord cutting, politics and tech reviews?
-Check us out on Facebook and Twitter and check out the Getting Started section if you are thinking of cutting the cord.
+Check us out on Facebook and Twitter and check out the Cord Cutting 2017 guide if you are thinking of cutting the cord.